 I’ve also missed a weigh in due to the first instalment of our summer hols.
 I’m back to Tuesday weigh in from next week, so I will let you know how I get on.
 A wedding in Germany (drinking beer!!) and a summer holiday in the Yorkshire Dales (massive pub portions for walkers and cyclists) are going to be interesting!

 A real weekend luxury on Slimming World is a no-fry fry up.
 Pile up your plate and enjoy each mouthful knowing you don’t have to count any of it as Syns – hurrah!

-Berries are really great value at the mo, so I tried these yummy meringues with fresh strawberries and rapsberries – delish!
+Berries are really great value at the mo, so I tried these yummy meringues with fresh strawberries and raspberries – delish!

 Being away from the office has meant more food treats (ice creammmmm!) but I have done loads of walking, too.
 Including a trek up into the hills in Frieburg in Germany and another uphill trek (carrying Romilly piggy-back style) up the Dales way in Kettlewell.

-Look at this enormous Gorgonzola at Sainsbury’s press show – you know I’m a savoury Syn-ner, so this is a nightmare for my (lack of) willpower.
-Not sure this counted as my HE!!
+There was an enormous Gorgonzola at the Sainsbury’s press show – you know I’m a savoury Syn-ner, so it was a nightmare for my (lack of) willpower.
+Not sure it counted as my HE!!